Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Definitions Concerning and Properties of Exponential Families

-We thus define the maximum likelihood estimator (MLE) to be equal to (\ref{eq:mle}) whenever $\frac{1}{n}\sum_{i=1}^n \phi(x_i) \in M$.
 Since the result below which directly involves the MLE (Lemma~\ref{lem:8.1}) does not depend on its value for $x^n$ with $\frac{1}{n}\sum_{i=1}^n \phi(x_i) \not \in M$, we can leave $\widehat{\mu}(x^n)$ undefined for such values.
-However, if we want to use the MLE as a `sufficiently efficient' estimator as used in the statement of Theorem~\ref{thm:risk}, we need to define $\widehat{\mu}(x^n)$ for such values in such a way that (\ref{eq:suffeff}) is satisfied, as illustrated in Example~\ref{ex:mle}.
+However, if we want to use the MLE as a `sufficiently efficient' estimator as used in the statement of Theorem~\ref{thm:risk}, we need to define $\widehat{\mu}(x^n)$ for such values in such a way that the `sufficiently efficient property' (\ref{eq:suffeff}) is satisfied.
+The following examples show various ways of constructing such sufficiently efficient estimators.